Hillcrest Country Club (Los Angeles): History

-In the 1950s oil was discovered on Hillcrest's land, and the club decided to permit drilling.
+In the 1950s, oil was discovered on Hillcrest's land, and the club decided to permit drilling.
 Members who had shares in the club collect tax-sheltered dividends on their original initiation fees, and "B.O." (for "before oil") memberships became so valuable that they were willed from father to son.

 Hillcrest was the site of the PGA Championship in 1929, one of golf's major tournaments.
 The championship was a match play competition and held in December 1929.
 It was won by defending champion Leo Diegel.
 It had the distinction of being the first major tournament held in the western United States.
 Hillcrest later hosted the Los Angeles Open on the PGA Tour in 1932 and 1942, won by Macdonald Smith and Ben Hogan, respectively.

 From the back tees in 2013 the course rating was 73.1, with a slope rating of 136.

-Rancho Park Golf Course, a nearby municipal course, has hosted the Los Angeles Open seventeen times and was the site of events on the Senior PGA Tour (1990–94) and LPGA Tour (1978–80).
+Doug Emhoff, husband of Vice President Kamala Harris and the first Jewish spouse of a Vice President, is a member at Hillcrest Country Club where he is known to avidly play golf.

 Early years

 Hillcrest was established in the early days of the movie industry in Hollywood, when Jews were not permitted to join non-Jewish country clubs.
 In An Empire of Their Own, Neal Gabler described charity dinners of the 1930s at the all-Jewish club, where movie moguls would gather and outbid one-another with gifts to the United Jewish Welfare Fund and other Jewish causes.

-In the 1940s Hillcrest attracted many of Hollywood's biggest stars, including Milton Berle, Jack Benny, Danny Kaye, the Marx Brothers, George Burns, George Jessel, Al Jolson, Eddie Cantor and the Ritz Brothers.
-According to various accounts, mogul Louis B. Mayer reportedly punched producer Sam Goldwyn in the nose while they were either in the showers or the steam room at Hillcrest.
+In the 1940s, Hillcrest attracted many of Hollywood's biggest stars, including Milton Berle, Jack Benny, Danny Kaye, the Marx Brothers, George Burns, George Jessel, Al Jolson, Eddie Cantor and the Ritz Brothers.
+According to various accounts, MGM mogul Louis B. Mayer reportedly punched producer Sam Goldwyn in the nose while they were either in the showers or the steam room at Hillcrest.

 In his 1995 book on the William Morris Agency, author Frank Rose described Hillcrest as being: